EpiReC-ISARG/SlicerSEEGContactDetector/README.md

 - [x] fix error when extending the curve outside of the image / moving the electrode outside of the image
 - [x] critical error when shifting contacts after renaming estimated contacts
 - [ ] cannot make window smaller due to the minimum size of the widgets => make Inputs buttons in vertical layout?
+- [x] change estimation of the electrode axis orientation
+- [ ] too small sphere radius around the bolt -> curve fitting throws warning
+- [x] start without extending the curve
+- [ ] ras tip fiducial naming C1-no to C1
+- [ ] save CT brain mask path is missing when T1 and CT are loaded outside of the module

 # Finalization
 - [x] add parameters into the parameter node and check scene saving